Pricing

 Insurance:

-I am a provider for Blue Cross / Blue Shield (e.g. Anthem, Highmark).
-I’m “out of network ” (OON) for most other insurances.
-If your plan includes OON benefits you may be able to submit claims to your insurance company for partial reimbursement.
-Payment is due in full at the time of service.
-Please contact your insurance company to find out how much they pay for outpatient psychotherapy.
-It’s usually a certain percentage up to their “allowable amount”.
+I am out-of-network (OON) for most insurance plans.
+If your plan includes OON benefits, you may be able to submit claims for partial reimbursement.
+Payment is due at the time of service.
+I encourage you to check with your insurance provider about coverage for outpatient psychotherapy, including your plan’s reimbursement rate and “allowable amount.”